KhiopsML/khiops-doc/docs/learn/understand.md

 ## Advanced Automation

-Khiops significantly enhances the productivity of data scientists by seamlessly automating numerous time-intensive tasks.
+Automation in Khiops is not based on brute-force exploration or trial-and-error heuristics.
+Instead, it emerges from a formal, principled methodology that reduces or eliminates preprocessing steps altogether.
+Khiops significantly enhances the productivity of data scientists by making many traditionally time-intensive tasks unnecessary through formal automation.
 Key benefits include:

 - **Automated Data Cleaning**: Khiops alleviates the need for manual data cleaning, and the training of models remains unaffected by outliers.
 It minimizes the need for intricate preprocessing and outlier detection, saving valuable time.
 - **Native Processing of Variables**: Khiops adeptly manages all data types without requiring manual encoding.
 Categorical variables are naturally grouped, and numerical variables are cleverly divided into intervals, making it easier for the models to find patterns and relationships.